 First, add 6 cups of very hot water to a pot.
 Add the tea and bring to a boil.
 Turn down the heat and simmer for 15 minutes.
 Your tea should be very dark!

-From there, pour the tea through a fine-meshed strainer that has a clean pair of stockings tied around it.
+From there, pour the tea through a fine-meshed strainer with cotton cheesecloth wrapped around it.
 This is optional to make sure you get every last bit of tea fanning out of your drink.

 Portion out the tea––one serving is a little over 1 cup.
 Mix in ⅓ cup evaporated milk and about 1 teaspoon sweetened condensed milk, or to taste.
 Stir thoroughly, and enjoy immediately!